Jack Ellitt: Compositions

-Ellitt’s work as a composer involved techniques such as drawn sound and musique concrète.
+Ellitt's work as a composer involved techniques such as drawn sound and musique concrète.
 In 1935 Ellitt outlined his musical practice in an essay called in On Sound published in Life and Letters, expressing a desire to "free our ears (from) tight-laced musical values" and anticipating future sound art practices where "good recording apparatus is easily acquired, many people will record simple everyday sounds which give them pleasure.
 The next step would be to mould these sound-snaps into formal continuity".
 Ellitt employed the term "Sound Construction" for his recordings.

 Few of Ellitt's musical compositions are extant today, limiting a fuller perspective on his innovations in the field.
 It is possible Ellitt destroyed much of his work later in life, leaving just a handful of pieces for reference.
 All extant works by Ellitt have been published in Australia by Shame File Music.

 Light Rhythms

-The score for the live piano accompaniment to Blakeston and Bruguière’s film Light Rhythms was published in Cantrill’s Film Notes and a new synchronisation of the score with the film published in Bruce Posner and David Shepard’s Unseen Cinema: Early American Avant-Garde Film 1894-1941 DVD set (2005).
+The score for the live piano accompaniment to Blakeston and Bruguière's film Light Rhythms was published in Cantrill's Film Notes and a new synchronisation of the score with the film published in Bruce Posner and David Shepard's Unseen Cinema: Early American Avant-Garde Film 1894-1941 DVD set (2005).

 Journey #1

-A recording demonstrating Ellitt’s ideas from his 'On Sound' essay and the use of musical, concrete and synthetic sounds.
+A recording demonstrating Ellitt's ideas from his 'On Sound' essay and the use of musical, concrete and synthetic sounds.
 The pieces is identified by Len Lye biographer Roger Horrocks as a piece of soundtrack for an unfinished film collaboration between Lye, Basil Taylor, John Aldridge, Eustace Lewis, Norman Cobb and Ellitt called Quicksilver (1930-1934).
+A vinyl recording pressed in 1954 is archived in the National Film and Sound Archives of Australia.